-Need Their Cheese
+They Need Their Cheese

 "My philosophy on healthy eating is to enjoy everything in moderation," says Fabio Viviani, chef and Top Chef alum.
 "For instance, I love cooking with fresh herbs and spices instead of heavier cheeses and butter, but I can't live without my favorite Grana Padano Cheese.
 Cooking and eating should be fun; add your own personality, flavor and twist to it, but make sure it aligns with your lifestyle."

-“I’ve always been a big believer in balance: Train hard, work hard and live hard—and sometimes that involves a bit of bubbly,” says Dan Roberts, author of the fashion model workout, Methodology X. “Indulging once and while in a bit of something that’s bad for your health is often extremely good for the soul!”
-For more weight loss know-how from Dan Roberts check out his Essential Trick for Rapid Weight Loss.
+"I've always been a big believer in balance: Train hard, work hard and live hard—and sometimes that involves a bit of bubbly," says Dan Roberts, author of the fashion model workout, Methodology X. "Indulging once and while in a bit of something that's bad for your health is often extremely good for the soul!"
+For more weight loss know-how from Dan Roberts check out his essential trick for rapid weight loss.

-a Carb Curfew
+They Have a Carb Curfew

-Though starchy and sugary carbs—like quinoa, potatoes and fruit— aren’t totally off limits, participants on Extreme Weight Loss never consume them after dark.
-“For dinner, contestants always have a high-protein, high-fat meal with plenty of fibrous veggies,” trainer Chris Powell tells us.
-“If they have a post-dinner snack, they stick to protein-rich, high-fat foods like almonds or 2% milk-fat string cheese,” he explains.
-This is because, he adds, axing carbs at night flips the fat burning switch by increasing the amount of fat burning hormones released while we’re asleep.
-To incinerate even more flab while you snooze, try these 8 Ways to Lose Weight While You Sleep.
+Though starchy and sugary carbs—like quinoa, potatoes and fruit— aren't totally off limits, participants on Extreme Weight Loss never consume them after dark.
+"For dinner, contestants always have a high-protein, high-fat meal with plenty of fibrous veggies," trainer Chris Powell tells us.
+"If they have a post-dinner snack, they stick to protein-rich, high-fat foods like almonds or 2% milk-fat string cheese," he explains.
+This is because, he adds, axing carbs at night flips the fat burning switch by increasing the amount of fat burning hormones released while we're asleep.

-Ready for Everything
+They Are Ready for Everything

 We asked Chris Powell to tell us his number one diet tip.
 His response: Basically, meal prep is everything.
 "Prep your meals in advance, and always have ready-to-eat healthy snack foods with you," he suggests.
 Chris and his Extreme Weight Loss participants bulk-prep their proteins (chicken, turkey, fish) and starches (potatoes, whole-wheat rice and noodles) every four days and store them in plastic containers.
 This prep allows them to grab healthy eats quickly before they leave the house.
 "We always carry protein powder with us," he says about snacks, adding, "You'll never catch us without almonds in our bags!
 They're filled with healthy, satiating fats and protein and don't need to be refrigerated, so they're really easy."